 \section{This Research's Goals}

-Upon observing the Antiderivative Theorem in equation (\ref{wang_theorem}), two theoretical questions naturally rise.
-The first question is, how can the parameter $\alpha_{D}$ be defined given a parametrization of the domain's edge, $\partial D$.
-The second is, how can this theorem be extended to more general types of domains (rather than finite unification of axis aligned boxes). \textbf{Section 3} introduces a novel, semi-discrete pointwise operator, namely a function's \textit{detachment}, which is in turn used for a coherent definition of the parameter $\alpha_{D}$ from formula (\ref{wang_theorem}), given a parametrization of the domain's edge.
-The definition is coherent in the sense that it is independent of the curve's different parametrizations. \textbf{Section 4} suggests a natural extension of the Antiderivative Theorem for the case $n=2$, to more general domains than finite unifications of boxes.
-Based on the tool that enables a coherent definition of $\alpha_{D}$ (a function's \textit{detachment}), \textbf{the appendix} depicts, among others, simple theoretical results for single variable functions, to bring more depth into the theoretical discussion.
+Two theoretical questions rise from observing formula (\ref{wang_theorem}).
+The first is, how can the coefficients $\alpha_{D}$ be defined given a parametrization of the domain's edge, $\partial D$.
+The second question is, how can this theorem be further extended to more general types of domains (rather than finite unification of axis aligned boxes). \textbf{Section 3} introduces a novel, semi-discrete pointwise operator, namely a function's \textit{detachment}, which is in turn used for a definition of the parameter $\alpha_{D}$ from formula \ref{wang_theorem}, given a parametrization of the domain's edge.
+The definition is coherent in the sense that it is independent of the curve's different parametrizations. \textbf{Section 4} suggests a natural extension of formula \ref{wang_theorem} in the plane, to more general domains than finite unifications of rectangles.